Livvytish/algorithms-and-analysis/1-algorithms-analysis-and-fundemental-data-structures.md

 # Week 1 - Algorithms analysis and fundemental data structures

+## Exercises 1.1

-## What is an algorithm?
+### 1. What is an algorithm?

-### 1. What is an algorithm and what are its characteristics?
+#### 1. What is an algorithm and what are its characteristics?
 Are algorithms language-specific?
 Explain the derivation of the term “algorithm.”

 - **What is an algorithm?**
   - Sequence of unambiguous instructions